Shortbread: Ingredients

 Other ingredients are often substituted for part of the flour to alter the texture.
-Rice flour or semolina makes it grittier, and cornflour makes it more tender.
+Rice flour or semolina makes it grittier, and cornflour makes it tenderer.
 Bere or oat flour may be added for flavour.

 Modern recipes also often deviate from the original by splitting the sugar into equal parts granulated and icing sugar and many add a portion of salt.

 Spices and ingredients such as almonds may be added.

 Shapes

 Shortbread is commonly formed into one of three shapes: